IA-CEPA cyber opportunities with Prerana Mehta from AustCyber and AIBC

 Helen Brown: Thanks for your time, Prerana.
 I know that AustCyber has been particularly busy with Indonesia, or its counterparts in Indonesia, over the last 12 to 18 months.
 Why has the Australian cyber tech industry taken such an interest in Indonesia?

 Prerana Mehta: Well, for two reasons.
-I guess Australia and Indonesia have always had strong national security relationships in place, even before the IA-CEPA, and certainly with IA-CEPA that’s been accelerated to some degree.
+Australia and Indonesia have a strong bilateral relationship in place – both on regional security and also economic trade and investment – well before the IA-CEPA, and certainly with IA-CEPA that’s been accelerated to some degree.

-The second point is the IA-CEPA provides a whole heap of opportunities, not just for small businesses in Indonesia that are looking at increasing cyber security resilience and looking to learn from Australian companies, but also in terms of skills and education and training.
+The second point is the IA-CEPA provides a many opportunities, not just for small businesses in Indonesia that are looking at increasing cyber security resilience and looking to learn from Australian companies, but also in terms of skills, education and training.

-So the IA-CEPA has announced a skills package that actually allows Australian suppliers to own a majority, I guess, of investment in their work training centre [in Indonesia].
-But it’s also reciprocated, so Australia can actually send people to teach and up-skill in Indonesian companies and vice versa: Indonesian companies can send their staff and their employees and their teams across to Australia to up-skill.
+Prerana Mehta: Yes, absolutely.
+So the IA-CEPA has announced a skills package that allows Australian companies to own investment in the training sector.
+In other words, Australian training providers can establish a work training business in Indonesia.
+Both the training requirements and Qualifications Framework will be accepted.
+The Reciprocal Skills Exchange Program gives businesses the opportunity to send people to undertake work related training to Indonesia or Australia – both countries benefit.
+Through the workplace skills training program, Australia can actually send people to teach and up-skill in Indonesia and vice versa: Indonesian companies can send their staff and their employees and their teams across to Australia to up-skill for up to 6 months.

 Helen Brown: It would probably seem obvious to an Australian what they have to offer to Indonesia in the cyber tech, cyber security space, but there’s probably less understanding about what Indonesia can offer Australia.
 Why would an Australian industry be looking at what’s happening in Indonesia, particularly in your field?

 Prerana Mehta: That’s a really good question.
 Certainly Australia has a strong capability and strength in cyber security, whether it’s in education, skills and training, or in actual cyber security software, hardware and technical elements.
-But the one thing that Indonesia has is that they’re masters of their commerce and trade and that’s an area that I think we can actually learn.
-Innovation is just taking off in Indonesia at the moment.
-I think 10 years ago, BCA, the leading bank in Indonesia, had things like digital remote access to their accounts down pat and Australian banks are still catching up, so I think there is always something that we can learn.
+But the one thing that Indonesia has is that they’re masters of their e-commerce and trade and that’s an area that I think we can actually learn.
+Innovation is taking off in Indonesia across multiple sectors.
+Fintech is a great example, about 10 years ago, BCA, one of Indonesia’s leading banks, had digital remote access through tokens to their accounts down pat and Australian banks were still catching up, so I think there is always something that we can learn.

 The other thing that Indonesia provides is a stepping stone into the rest of the region.
-I think that gateway is a perfect opportunity for Australian cyber companies to be able to learn, experience and then use the fact that Indonesia is really the largest economy in the ASEAN market to be able to then reach out to other countries.
+That gateway is a perfect opportunity for Australian cyber companies to be able to take the time to learn and experience by using the fact that Indonesia is the largest economy in the ASEAN market, then be able to reach out to other neighbouring countries.

 Helen Brown: And looking at the skills development side of things, would you be keen to see more women entering this field and learning about it and progressing in it?
 Do you think that would be part of that skills reciprocity, so to speak?

-Prerana Mehta: Yeah, absolutely.
-I think it goes without saying that if we can always be encouraging women to be involved in STEM, STEM education, careers in engineering and careers in cyber security, we would absolutely be looking to do whatever we can to allow that to happen.
+Prerana Mehta: Yes, absolutely.
+I think it goes without saying that if we should always be encouraging women to be involved in STEM education, careers in engineering and careers in cyber securit.
+We would absolutely be looking to do whatever we can to allow that to happen.

 Again, the advent of eCommerce and trade in Indonesia has opened up a whole level of opportunity for young women.
-I still think about the meeting that I was at last year with a group of women and men who are all very, very young it seemed, or at least a lot younger than me, who are heading up I guess the information services and technology industry group in Jakarta.
-Around that table sat about four women and two men and they were enthusiastic, they absolutely knew their stuff and they were all working with really innovative organisations.
-These women were in senior positions with Buka Lapak, Tokopedia, Gojek, and I was absolutely blown away and I want to see a lot more of that.
+I still think about the meeting that I was at last year with a group of women and men who are all very, very young it seemed, or at least a lot younger than me, who represented the secretariat of one of the information services and technology industry groups in Jakarta.
+Around that table sat about four women and two men and they were enthusiastic, confident, intelligent and absolutely knew their stuff and they were all working with really innovative organisations.
+These women were in senior positions with Buka Lapak, Tokopedia, Gojek, and I was absolutely blown away by them.
+I want to see a lot more of that!

 Helen Brown: Of course, regulation is a very big part of having strong data protection in a country… of having the framework for cybersecurity to operate in a way that is trusted.
 Firstly, tell us what you see happening in Indonesia around that.